mytholog/Inflect/README.md

 ## License ##

-The code for Predis is distributed under the terms of the MIT license (see LICENSE).
+The code for Inflect is distributed under the terms of the MIT license (see LICENSE).